patricecolet/GESI/README.md

 ```
 ### Database
 GESI interface runs in a web browser at localhost.
 The database is made by running a python script from web server,
-the folder containing sounds must be at GESI root directory, like this:
+the folder containing sounds must be at ~/.gesi/ directory, like this:
 ```
--/webserver
--/pdpatch
+~/.gesi
 -/sons
 --/[environment1]
 ---/largo